adgadhiya/iNTCONApp/README.md

 <h3>Campaign_Fragment.java, CampaignListAdapter.java</h3>

-This two class contains code for the <strong>SECOND TAB</strong>. <br> Campaign_Fragment.java is fragment with required methods like load Events, load old achievements and when user refresh the tab look for new post(Events).<br>
+This two class contains code for the <strong>LAST TAB</strong>. <br> Campaign_Fragment.java is fragment with required methods like load Events, load old Evenets and when user refresh the tab look for new post(Events).<br>

 <strong>Adapter class for this fragment is adapted from Achievement(AchivementListAdapter.java)</strong>